Limitations in Syncrify

 Often users ask us if there are any limits on either the file size or bandwidth usages in Syncrify.
 The answer to this question is no.

-There are no limits on files size that are backed up or network bandwidth.
-However, keep in mind that Syncrify gets installed in your network.
+There are no limits on the size of a file that is backed up or network bandwidth.
+However, keep in mind that Syncrify is installed in your network.
 Therefore, you have to make sure you don't run out of hard disk space when backing up large files.
 Similarly, when you transfer large files, you have to ensure your network can support it.

 Limitation in HTTP protocol regarding file size